One of our mottos is ‘You can’t be what you can’t see’. Who, in your life, inspired you to become an entrepreneurial leader?

 5) Selling my first business – altogether devastating, exciting and a big relief.
-I understood after that what business life was and wasn’t, and it taught me to approach business differently, with more openness to the possibilities.
+I understood after that what business life was and wasn’t.
+It taught me to approach business differently, with more openness to the possibilities.

-What do you think is an absolute essential character trait for being a successful entrepreneur?
+What do you think is an absolute essential character trait for being a successful entrepreneurial leader?
 Why?

 Tenacity.
 Because it’s a crazy ride, and you need to keep your eyes ahead no matter what.
 If you don’t have tenacity, you won’t make it.
 Tenacity means you won’t fall at the first hurdle, or even the 100th one.